lingineni555/Yfinance/README.md

 I am planning to create the following tables to track the performance

 <b> My List </b>
-This table contains the following variables for each stock that i want to track
+This table contains the following variables for each stock that i want to track <br>
 <li>Current Date</li>
 <li>Stock Name</li>
 <li>Current Value</li>